computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 and it now has some really interesting applications including being used in [text adventure games](https://play.aidungeon.io).

-## Fine-Tuning GPT-2
+## How to Generate with GPT-2

-For this assignment, your task is to **fine-tune** a released version of GPT-2 on two datasets: a text adventure set that we give you, and on a dataset *of your own choosing*.
+For this assignment, your task is going to **fine-tune** a released version of GPT-2 on two datasets: a text adventure set that we give you, and on a dataset *of your own choosing*.
 Preparing your own dataset will involve you downloading/cleaning text from the internet, or creating the dataset yourself.
 Remember to create the usual train/dev/test split for the data that you create!
 Include your dataset along with your submission on Gradescope, and describe the process of designing your dataset in your report.

 The provided notebook generates text by randomly sampling the next word in proportion to its probability according to the model.
 One extension that we commonly use to get better generations is to truncate the distribution to only consider the top $k$ words.
 This is called **top-k** sampling and the value of $k$ is a hyperparameter that we can choose through the process of our experiments.
 This strategy intuitively makes sense, since words at the bottom of the distribution (i.e. with low and near-zero probabilities) probably won't cause for better generation quality and we're better off re-distributing the probability mass to more likely candidates.

-### Tasks
+### Your Tasks
 1. Fine-tune a GPT-2 model (any size is fine, but larger sizes are more fun!) on the provided text-adventure dataset using the example code.
 Note that training will take a while - training for one epoch using the default parameters takes approximately 25 min.
 Report the perplexities before and after fine-tuning and describe the trends of perplexity in your report.
 Generate a few samples before moving on to get a feel for the model.

 2. Repeat 1) using a dataset you put together.
 Similarly, report perplexities before and after and a few generated samples.